 - The SWIFT gpi Logo:

-SWIFT does not authorise any use of its logos by third parties unless with prior Swift approval.
+Swift does not authorise any use of its logos by third parties unless with prior Swift approval.
 The only permitted use of the Swift logo by a third party is under one of the licence programs listed below (Section 4).

 1.4 Other product and service names